typelevel/jawn/README.md

 libraryDependencies += "org.jsawn" %% "jawn-ast" % "0.5.0"
 ```

-If you want to use Jawn's fast parser with another project's AST, see
+If you want to use Jawn's parser with another project's AST, see the
-the "Supporting external ASTs with Jawn" section.
-For example, with
+"Supporting external ASTs with Jawn" section.
+For example, with Spray
-Spray you would say:
+you would say:

 ```scala
 resolvers += "bintray/non" at "http://dl.bintray.com/non/maven"

 libraryDependencies += "org.jsawn" %% "support-spray % "0.5.0"
 ```

+There are a few reasons you might want to do this:

+ * The library's built-in parser is significantly slower than Jawn
+ * Jawn supports more input types (ByteBuffer, File, etc.)
+ * You need asynchronous JSON parsing

 ### Parsing